estefania23-32/semana4.py/README.md

    + Adding duplicate products
    + Entering non-numeric values for prices and quantities
    + Using negative or zero values for prices and quantities
+   +
+## ⚠ Important Requirements

+- *Exit Condition*: You must have at least 5 products in the inventory before you can exit the program
+- *Input Validation*: The program checks that:
+  - Product names are unique
+  - Prices are positive numbers
+  - Quantities are positive integers